drmhmdkse/fastbook_with_react/README.md

 Just try to make sure your code fits in with how we've been doing things and add tests if you can.
 Thanks a bunch!

-## The Legal Mumbo Jumbo (License)

-This project is shared under the MIT License.
-You can see all the details in the `LICENSE` file.

 ## Got Questions or Ideas?

 If you have any questions, cool ideas, or just want to share your thoughts, feel free to hit us up: